 That isn’t an exact quote, but it is a decent summary of her snarky blog.
-The blogger goes onto rap about how intelligence and cultural sensitivity are a cross that she must now bear in her discussions with her parents.
+The blogger goes onto discuss how intelligence and cultural sensitivity are a cross that she must now bear in her discussions with her parents.
 She never states that she hates her parents.
 She states that she, in fact, loves them a great deal, but she characterizes that definition of love with an element of pity, bordering on condescension, that appears to be endemic in twenty-somethings.

 When we finally reach a point when they’re no longer helping us pay for tuition, a car, or rent, and we’re able to flex independent muscles, we spend the next couple of years fortifying this notion that they were wrong, all wrong, all along.

 This specific timeline may not apply to everyone, as we all go through these stages on our own time.
-The word hate may be too stark a term for the adults still experiencing some animosity towards their parents, but anyone who has been through the roller coaster ride knows that the peaks and valleys can be one hell of an emotional roller coaster ride.
+The word hate may be too stark a term for the adults still experiencing some animosity towards their parents, but anyone that has been through the roller coaster ride knows that the peaks and valleys can be one hell of an emotional roller coaster ride.

 Another circumstance arrived when I tried to get along with my co-workers, and I tried to appease my boss.
 My father warned me that this would be more difficult than I assumed, and he was right, but I regarded that as nothing more than an inconvenient coincidence in my path to individuality.